-Of the total raw materials purchased in FY2022, we continued to purchase 100% of packaging materials and increased our purchase of chemicals from 95% in FY2021 to 99% in FY2022, from local suppliers for our manufacturing operations.
-In FY2022, our manufacturing operations did not encounter any disruption in the supply of raw materials as we continued to be well supported by our long-term suppliers.
+Of the total raw materials purchased in FY23, we continued to purchase 100.0% of packaging materials and increased our purchase of chemicals from 99.0% in FY22 to 99.8% in FY23, from local suppliers for our manufacturing operations.
+Our purchases of natural latex and nitrile decreased from 3.0% and 23.0% in FY22 to 1.3% and 19.8% in FY23, respectively due to lower sales demand.

+In FY23, our manufacturing operations did not encounter any disruption in the supply of raw materials as we continued to be well supported by our long-term suppliers.